CandiceWeaver/react-code-test/README.md

 # Question 💡
 - How we would use Dark mode on other potential routes/components in a bigger application.
 How would you alter your solution for this?

+When using dark mode to other routes/components in a larger application, I would manage dark mode globally instead of adding it to every component.
+I would use the `useContext` React hook, which lets you manage the dark mode state across the entire application.
+By doing this, any route or component can easily use dark mode and apply the appropriate theme, which ensures consistency throughout the application.

 &nbsp;
 # What's Already Been Done 🏁